ShiunduZachariah/software_engineer_ii_infraops/README.md

 ![image](https://github.com/user-attachments/assets/e610bac0-4bcc-402b-81dc-442a2f5c3063)

-##3.
-Setting up CI/CD with GitHub Actions for Docker Image Build and Push
-###3.
-Setting up CI/CD with GitHub Actions for Docker Image Build and Push
+### 3. Setting up CI/CD with GitHub Actions for Docker Image Build and Push

 This document describes how to set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using GitHub Actions to automatically build and push your Docker image to a container registry (Docker Hub in this example) whenever you push changes to your repository.